-Asatru is currently split between two different lines of thought - "universalists," who believe the religion is open to all regardless of ancestry (while commonly also espousing the religion with left wing politics, and anti-white/anti-ethnic European ideals), and, "folkish," who believe the religion is intended for those of ethnic European decent.
+Asatru is currently split between two different lines of thought - "universalists," who believe the religion is for all regardless of ancestry, and, "folkish," who believe the religion is intended for those of ethnic European decent.
 We obviously believe that the religion of our ancestors is intended for us, their descendants.

 What folkish groups are there I can join?: